top of page

 I've also met kids that have a "nice house" as my daughters say.
 They're respectful, they look you in the eye when they speak to you in full sentences, and they have a generally pleasant disposition.
 High standards.

 At Elan Design, I'm hired to design spaces for families often.
-It is an absolute requirement that we meet at least once with all of the members of the household.
+It is an absolute requirement that we meet at least once with all of the members that will be spending time in that room.
 We listen to the kids and let them know that they have a say in what they want their house to look like and feel like.

 This is what creates a "happy home".
 The kids have an affiliation with the whole house, not just their rooms.
 They know where things go, they have the systems down, and are happy to participate in the rhythms of the house.
 Why?
 Because they can!
 They have been included in the ownership, and they have a sense of pride and belonging in their home.
 And that benefits the parents a well.